Lichborne-AC/LevelsyncUI/README.md

 ## Overview

-LevelSync lets you view and manage your sync group directly from an in-game panel — no need to type `.levelsync` commands manually.
-It displays all accounts and characters in your sync group in a clean 3×2 grid, with class colors, IP tier progression, and live status updates.
+LevelSync provides a graphical interface that lets you view your levelsync group directly from an in-game panel.
+It displays all accounts and characters in your sync group in a clean 3×2 grid, with levels, class (in colors), and IP tier progression.

 ## Features